 If you wish to do a more considered style of painting there is a lot of information you might need, more than I could give you in an email.

 Encaustic means “to burn in” which refers not to the fact that it has to be painted while hot but to the fact that because you paint in layers or parts you will need to “burn it in” or fuse the layers together at the end, without melting the whole thing into a blurry mess.
 There is a bit of special equipment needed and some serious safety considerations including a method for ventilation.
 Blowtorches are not uncommon for the final fusing, another option is a heat gun.
 You also need to melt your paint to work – some artists use heat lamps on their boards as well as hot plates or irons to melt the paint.
 It takes practice to develop technical skill.

 The R&F encaustic paints that we sell are the top of the range.
 The coverage would vary greatly depending on what surface you are using, how thick you paint, how much is lost to your hot plate and brushes on the first usage that I don’t know how to advise you.
 I think it might cover a few small canvas boards.

-Best practice is using a rigid surface, canvas or paper should be mounted to a rigid surface, and for a primer you need to use genuine gesso not acrylic gesso.
+The best practice is using a rigid surface, canvas or paper should be mounted to a rigid surface, and for a primer, you need to use genuine gesso, not acrylic gesso.
 The first is to prevent cracking when flexed and the second is to prevent delamination from the surface.